 He nodded.
 “Knowledge is power.”

 “But we don’t have enough of either at the moment.”

 As much as it rankled her, he was right.
 “Should I start watching Tanya Canelo, then?
 Secretly, of course.”

 “Yes, her and anyone associated with her.
 Please avoid recklessness.
 If she finds out you are spying on her, things could go very badly for the both of us.
 You might need help.
 Unfortunately, I’m not sure how to provide you with it.
 I don’t have anyone else within the University.
 Not anyone we can trust, at least.
 Have you noticed anything suspicious surrounding your identity as Sebastien?
 Do you suspect she knows who you are?”

 Oliver sat down opposite her.
 “One of the Crown Family scions was with you during this reckless stunt?
-That’s the kind of relevant information I’d like to receive a little earlier in the conversation,” he said, his voice hard with strain.
+That’s the kind of relevant information I’d like to receive a little earlier in the conversation,” he said, his voice hard.

 She straightened her shoulders, tilting her chin up.
 “There was a lot of relevant information.
 The other stuff seemed more important.
 And then you distracted me with the divination equations.”

 He gave her an irritated look, but said, “I’m not sure you want to draw the coppers in right away.
 Not until we have a better understanding of the situation.
 There could be a better play.”

 “What if he wants to talk?
 To them, I mean?”